Warning - This Page Contains Pictures of Baby Poop!

 Is your breastfed infant not pooping?
 Breastfed babies do not need to poop every day; some breastfed babies may even go seven to ten days without a bowel movement (as mentioned above); this is because breast milk is more easily digested than formula, and there is little waste.
 Less waste equates to fewer bowel movements.
 As long as your baby's stools are soft when they have one, and your baby is gaining weight, you don't need to worry about constipation.
 Mothers might worry that their babies are constipated when they make noises (grunts and groans) while pooping, but this is normal.
 A newborn baby is still getting accustomed to the workings of their body.

-Formula-fed babies should have at least one bowel movement per day, and they should be soft.
+Formula-fed babies should have at least one bowel movement per day and be soft.

 A baby doesn't always necessarily have diarrhea; breastfed baby stool is supposed to be loose and quite frequent.